 Following the demonetisation drive of the government and the ensuing hardships faced by a wide section of the population, many had expected that the Union Budget 2017-18 will bring forth major changes in tax rates, threshold limit of taxation, tax exemptions, etc. Indeed the Budget does contain some changes on the tax front, mainly in the arena of direct taxes.
-One such move relates to the tax relief provided in the form of reduction in personal income tax rate for those in the lowest tax slab.
+One such move relates to the tax relief provided in the form of reduction in personal income tax rate for those falling in the lowest tax slab.
 At the other end of personal income tax rate, a welcome move has been the levying of a surcharge of 10 percent on those whose annual taxable income is between Rs.
 50 lakh and Rs.
 1 crore.
 Further, tax rate has been reduced by five percentage points for MSMEs with annual turnover up to Rs.
 50 crore.
-However, it needs to be noted that since this is applicable for only those MSMEs which register profits, a large percentage of such companies may not benefit much from this move as several do not earn enough to even cover their costs.
+However, it needs to be noted that since this is applicable for only MSMEs which register profits, many such companies may not benefit much from this move as they earn just about enough to cover their costs.

-Revenue Projections and Tax - GDP Ratio
+Revenue Projections and Tax-GDP Ratio

 The reduction in some of the tax rates notwithstanding, there has been a significant increase in revenue projections of the government, with tax revenues (i.e. gross central taxes) increasing by more than Rs.
 2,00,000 crore in 2017-18 (BE) when compared to 2016-17 (RE).
-Further, a large part of the projected growth in tax revenues is on account of direct taxes, with personal income tax accounting for the bulk of the growth in direct taxes (Table 2.1).
+Further, a large part of the projected increase in tax revenues is on account of direct taxes, with personal income tax accounting for the bulk of the increase in gross tax revenue (Table 2.1).

-Table 2.1: Growth in Tax Receipts in 2017-18 (BE) over 2016-17 (RE) (%)
+Table 2.1: Increase in Projected Tax Receipts in 2017-18 (BE) over 2016-17 (RE) (Rs. crore)

-Tax Components Growth
+Tax Components Increase

-Gross Tax Revenue 12.2
+Gross Tax Revenue 2,08,336.5

-Corporation Tax 9.1
+Corporation Tax 44,821.2

-Taxes on Income 24.9
+Taxes on Income 88,081.6

-Customs 12.9
+Customs 28,000

-Union Excise Duties 5.0
+Union Excise Duties 19,531.4

-Service Tax 11.1
+Service Tax 27,500

-Taxes on Union Territories 9.4
+Taxes on Union Territories 402.3